Fulgent Genetics (NASDAQ:FLGT) Stock Price Up 17.5%

-FLGT has been the subject of several analyst reports.
-Credit Suisse Group raised their price objective on Fulgent Genetics from $13.00 to $42.00 and gave the company a “neutral” rating in a report on Friday, September 25th.
-Oppenheimer reiterated a “buy” rating and set a $75.00 price target on shares of Fulgent Genetics in a report on Thursday, August 27th.
-BidaskClub upgraded Fulgent Genetics from a “buy” rating to a “strong-buy” rating in a report on Friday, September 25th.
-CSFB lifted their price target on Fulgent Genetics from $13.00 to $42.00 and gave the stock a “neutral” rating in a report on Friday, September 25th.
-Finally, Piper Sandler lifted their price target on Fulgent Genetics from $68.00 to $73.00 and gave the stock an “overweight” rating in a report on Monday, August 17th.
-Four investment analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
-Fulgent Genetics presently has a consensus rating of “Buy” and an average price target of $44.04.
+FLGT has been the subject of several research reports.
+CSFB raised their price objective on shares of Fulgent Genetics from $13.00 to $42.00 and gave the stock a “neutral” rating in a research report on Friday, September 25th.
+Piper Sandler lifted their price target on shares of Fulgent Genetics from $68.00 to $73.00 and gave the company an “overweight” rating in a research report on Monday, August 17th.
+BidaskClub upgraded shares of Fulgent Genetics from a “buy” rating to a “strong-buy” rating in a research report on Friday, September 25th.
+Zacks Investment Research downgraded shares of Fulgent Genetics from a “buy” rating to a “hold” rating in a research report on Wednesday, September 30th.
+Finally, Oppenheimer reiterated a “buy” rating and issued a $75.00 price target on shares of Fulgent Genetics in a research report on Thursday, August 27th.
+Four research analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus price target of $44.04.

-In other news, insider Hanlin Gao sold 1,308 shares of Fulgent Genetics stock in a transaction that occurred on Monday, August 17th.
-The shares were sold at an average price of $41.11, for a total value of $53,771.88.
-Following the completion of the sale, the insider now directly owns 1,281,351 shares in the company, valued at $52,676,339.61.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, COO Jian Xie sold 1,976 shares of Fulgent Genetics stock in a transaction that occurred on Monday, August 3rd.
-The shares were sold at an average price of $27.86, for a total transaction of $55,051.36.
-Following the completion of the sale, the chief operating officer now owns 603,712 shares of the company’s stock, valued at $16,819,416.32.
+In other Fulgent Genetics news, insider Hanlin Gao sold 1,308 shares of the company’s stock in a transaction on Monday, August 17th.
+The shares were sold at an average price of $41.11, for a total transaction of $53,771.88.
+Following the sale, the insider now owns 1,281,351 shares of the company’s stock, valued at $52,676,339.61.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Paul Kim sold 136,643 shares of the company’s stock in a transaction dated Wednesday, August 19th.
+The shares were sold at an average price of $42.12, for a total transaction of $5,755,403.16.
+Following the transaction, the chief financial officer now owns 471,109 shares in the company, valued at approximately $19,843,111.08.
 The disclosure for this sale can be found here.
-Insiders have sold 257,339 shares of company stock valued at $10,741,514 over the last 90 days.
-Company insiders own 45.00% of the company’s stock.
+Insiders have sold 257,339 shares of company stock worth $10,741,514 in the last ninety days.
+Insiders own 45.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in FLGT.
-Raymond James Trust N.A. raised its position in shares of Fulgent Genetics by 133.9% in the second quarter.
-Raymond James Trust N.A. now owns 788,351 shares of the company’s stock valued at $12,614,000 after buying an additional 451,351 shares in the last quarter.
-Ranger Investment Management L.P. raised its position in shares of Fulgent Genetics by 435.5% in the first quarter.
-Ranger Investment Management L.P. now owns 327,509 shares of the company’s stock valued at $3,524,000 after buying an additional 266,351 shares in the last quarter.
-Russell Investments Group Ltd. raised its position in shares of Fulgent Genetics by 67.5% in the second quarter.
-Russell Investments Group Ltd. now owns 477,823 shares of the company’s stock valued at $7,641,000 after buying an additional 192,544 shares in the last quarter.
-Parametric Portfolio Associates LLC acquired a new stake in shares of Fulgent Genetics in the first quarter valued at approximately $1,488,000.
-Finally, Driehaus Capital Management LLC raised its position in Fulgent Genetics by 21.4% during the first quarter.
-Driehaus Capital Management LLC now owns 667,996 shares of the company’s stock valued at $7,188,000 after purchasing an additional 117,812 shares in the last quarter.
-Institutional investors own 61.08% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Captrust Financial Advisors acquired a new position in shares of Fulgent Genetics during the second quarter valued at about $32,000.
+UBS Group AG raised its holdings in shares of Fulgent Genetics by 392.1% during the second quarter.
+UBS Group AG now owns 4,001 shares of the company’s stock valued at $64,000 after purchasing an additional 3,188 shares during the period.
+American International Group Inc. acquired a new position in shares of Fulgent Genetics during the second quarter valued at about $95,000.
+Tower Research Capital LLC TRC raised its holdings in shares of Fulgent Genetics by 596.5% during the first quarter.
+Tower Research Capital LLC TRC now owns 9,068 shares of the company’s stock valued at $98,000 after purchasing an additional 7,766 shares during the period.
+Finally, Paloma Partners Management Co acquired a new position in shares of Fulgent Genetics during the first quarter valued at about $121,000.
+Hedge funds and other institutional investors own 61.08% of the company’s stock.

 About Fulgent Genetics (NASDAQ:FLGT)